chzosia/MultipleSequenceAlignment/README.md

 ### Step 3: Align Sequences

-Once your sequences are loaded, click the **"Run Alignment"** button.
+Once your sequences are loaded, you can check if the match, mismatch and gap penalty values are as you prefer.
+If needed, you can customize them to your preferences.
+Then, click the **"Run Alignment"** button.
 The program will perform the multiple sequence alignment and display the results in the GUI.

 ### Step 4: View Alignment Results